The greatest gift you can give your family and the world is a healthy you.

 The only known risk factors for developing an enlarged prostate are age and family history.

-No. Patients with prostatitis or enlarged prostate (BPH) are not at higher risk for prostate cancer.
+No. Patients with prostatitis or an enlarged prostate (BPH) are not at higher risk for prostate cancer.
 However, early symptoms of BPH are similar to those of prostate cancer and should be evaluated promptly so that cancer can be ruled out.

 No. Neither prostatitis nor BPH is contagious.
 There is no reason to discontinue normal sexual activity unless it is uncomfortable.